rdpoor/WART/README.md

 - In a shell script, invoke `python wart.py -i <path_to_my_sound>/my_sound.wav` -o wart.h

 This will create wart.h -- similar to what's shown above -- in the current directory.

+### Build and run the Arduino sketch

+Move the `wart.h` file into the same directory as the `wart.ino` sketch.
+Then launch the Arduino application, open the `wart.ino` sketch, then compile and run it.